scobru/shogun-core/wiki/nostr.md

 ## Usage Options

-The Bitcoin functionality can be used in two ways:
+The Nostr functionality can be used in two ways:

 ### 1. Through Shogun Core (Plugin System)